medical tomfoolery

 Dopamine is Stored in the Tummy, and I've Got a Tummy Ache

 However, dopamine doesn't exist exclusively within the brain.
 Dopamine receptors exist all over the body, including in the stomach, where it is understood to affect some gastric functions in some capacity.
-For this reason, the medication domperidone exists.
-Domperidone is a DRA which has very poor penetration through the blood-brain barrier and, therefore, exhibits little to no effect on the mental health of people who use it.
-Its' effects are almost if not entirely exhibited within the stomach of the user, where it is associated with improvements in nausea, vomiting, and gastroparesis.
-As an aside, I have long had serious issues with debilitating stomach pain and sudden nausea, and I did not realize until I started taking domperidone just how nice it felt not to be plagued by those problems.
+[11] For this reason, the medication domperidone exists.
+Domperidone is a DRA which is believed to not cross through the blood-brain barrier [12] and, therefore, exhibits little to no effect on the mental health of people who use it.
+(However, there is theorization that at high enough dosages it may penetrate it.
+We'll talk about this later.
+[13]) Its' effects are almost if not entirely exhibited within the stomach of the user, where it is associated with improvements in nausea, vomiting, and gastroparesis.
+[14] As an aside, I have long had serious issues with debilitating stomach pain and sudden nausea, and I did not realize until I started taking domperidone just how nice it felt not to be plagued by those problems.
 I thought it was normal!

 At any rate, we are not interested at this moment in the stomach effects of domperidone.
-What we are interested in, as a bunch of perverts curious about breast milk, is that it's capable of suppressing dopamine without causing any mental health effects (maybe, we'll touch on this soon enough).
-This matters to us because dopamine has a very funny relationship to prolactin, wherein suppression of it causes a rise in prolactin.
-So much of a rise, in fact, that it can spike our prolactin levels well into levels expected of someone nursing a child without ever having given birth.
-If you're a poor lad taking domperidone because you're constipated all the time, then this happening to you might feel like a form of body horror (or unknown unawakened gender euphoria, or both).
+What we are interested in, as a bunch of perverts curious about breast milk, is that it's capable of suppressing dopamine without causing any mental health effects (again, probably).
+This matters to us because dopamine has a very funny relationship to prolactin, wherein it acts as an ihibitor.
+Therefore, suppression of dopamine leads to a rise in prolactin.
+[15] As in, a big rise.
+[16] If you're a poor lad taking domperidone because you're constipated all the time, or taking risperidone to clear your brain, then this happening to you might feel like a form of body horror (or sudden gender euphoria, maybe even both).
 As someone who wants to lactate though, this is pretty awesome.

 For this reason, domperidone has been more-or-less the de-facto medication for people interested in inducing lactation.
 This includes not just adult breastfeeding fans and breast perverts like myself, but mothers struggling to produce milk as well.
 [17] To make matters even better, domperidone is quite easy to access depending on where in the world you live in -- and how internet savvy you are.
 I live in a nation that is truly free, Brazil, and unlike in the locked down state of the United States, I can just walk into the pharmacy and say "ah bom dia! eu gostaria de comprar uma caxinha de domperidona, por favor, obrigada," and ten minutes later, I have 60 10mg pills of domperidone in hand.
 In other countries however, domperidone can be somewhat harder to access, with the US in particular having more or less banned the medication due to medical concerns (we'll get to this shortly).
 [18]

 So, what does a lactation inducing regime of domperidone look like?
 Well, that really depends on the individual.
 The Newman-Goldfarb protocol is the classic procedure from which the usage of domperidone for lactation originates (at least to my knowledge), and NMGF calls for prospecting people to take - by the end - 80mg per day (20mg x 4).
-This has become one of the defaults in the adult breastfeeding community in my experience, alongside 90mg per day (30mg x 3).
+[19] This has become one of the defaults in the adult breastfeeding community in my experience, alongside 90mg per day (30mg x 3).
 Some people go even higher, pushing it past the 120mg mark.
-For comparison, the recommended max therapeutic dosage for gastric issues is 30mg per day (10mg x 3), and research has been quite split on whether greater than this actually produces any effect in people who wish to lactate.
+For comparison, the recommended max therapeutic dosage for gastric issues is 30mg per day (10mg x 3) [12], and some (contrary to Dr. Newman of the NMGF protocol [20]) argue there is no reason to go beyond this [21].
 Some swear by their higher regimes, but others seem content with lower amounts.
 I, personally, am in the latter camp.
 I began with taking 30mg every day, and this has resulted in me - who has C-cup breasts - being able to produce 30ml every 4 hours.
-While that isn't quite enough to feed a 2-month old child (which expects at least 120ml typically), it's definitely enough for lactation play and adult breastfeeding, and I'm perfectly content with it.
+While that isn't quite enough to feed a 2-month old child (which expects at least 120ml typically [22] ), it's definitely enough for lactation play and adult breastfeeding, and I'm perfectly content with it.

 A Chat About Safety